mcleanGit/SecGen/README.md

 - for prompt character types: confirm whether/not to include lowercase, uppercase, numeric, and/or special characters

-- answer validated at least one character type should be selected
+- answer validated: at least one of the four character array types should be selected

 - when all prompts answered...

 - password generated

+- this involves randomization of arrays of chosen characters * chosen length of password

-- display in an alert or written to the page (tbd)
+- display in an alert or written to the page (to go into the textarea box)

+## Link to deployed application

+--

+## Screenshot of deployed application